-The British did not wish to see the thirteen colonies break away from their realm, yet their colonial policies in the late-18th century proved consistently disatrous, demonstrating a complete lack of empathy or common understanding with the American population.
+The British did not wish to see the thirteen colonies break away from their realm, yet their colonial policies in the late-18th century proved consistently disastrous, demonstrating a complete lack of empathy or common understanding with the American population.

-One might argue that independence was always on the horizon in this period for North America, yet even in an era of enlightenment the British seemed, through sheer ignorance, negligience and pride, to seal their own fate.
+One might argue that independence was always on the horizon in this period for North America, yet even in an era of enlightenment the British seemed, through sheer ignorance, negligence and pride, to seal their own fate.

 As with any revolution in history, ideological differences may have provided the foundation and impetus for change, but it is so often the events in the run up to the internal struggle that enhance tensions and ultimately trigger the conflict.
 The American Revolution was no different.
 Here are 6 key causes of this momentous period in American history.

 Although the Seven Years War was a multinational conflict, the main belligerents were the British and French Empires.
 Each looking to expand their territory across numerous continents, both nations suffered mass casualties and racked up copious amounts of debt in order to fund the long and ardous struggle for territorial dominance.

 Arguably the most important theatre of the war was in North America, which in 1756 had been geographically split between the empires of the British, French and Spanish.
 With key but costly victories at Quebec and Fort Niagara, the British were able to emerge victorious from the war and henceforth assimilated large swathes of previously held French territory in Canada and the Mid-West as a result of the Treaty of Paris in 1763.